GlennColpaert/IoTDemos/labs/DeviceToCloudInMinutes.md

 <img src="https://github.com/GlennColpaert/IoTDemos/blob/master/media/walkthrough/01_iothubcreation.png" />

 ### Create EventHub
-When messages arrive in IoTHub we will route them directly to **EventHub**, therefor we need to create an EventHub namespace.
-In theorie this step is optional as you can directly link your IoTHub to stream analytics.
+When messages arrive in IoTHub we will route them directly to **EventHub**, therefore we need to create an EventHub namespace.
+In theory this step is optional as you can directly link your IoTHub to stream analytics.
 But I've included this in this demo to demonstrate the **routing** functionality of IoTHub further down this excercise.

 To create the **EventHub** give it a valid name, choose the pricing tier and leave all other settings on default.
 Don't forget to add it to the Resource Group you created in the first step.
 Below is an example of what your configuration should look like.